bamlpc/WhoIsClicking/README.md

 2. Build the project: `docker-compose up`

-This will automatically apply `-f docker-compose.override.yml` that is the development environment.
+This will automatically apply `-f docker-compose.override.yml` which is the development environment.

 ## Caveats
 Keep in mind that the development environment will make volumes for the database, so if you change something inside .env you must clean up the data.

 Restart the project:
 1. `docker-compose down`
-2. `docker system prune --all -f`
+2. `docker system prune --all -f --volumes`
 3. remove all volumes:
    * Linux / Mac: `rm -rf infra\mongo-db\data, infra\mongo-db\log, infra\nginx\log`
    * PowerShell: `Remove-Item -recurse -force infra\mongo-db\data, infra\mongo-db\log, infra\nginx\log`